metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 #### Ingress traffic

 Ingress traffic is only allowed from the internal networks if specified.
-To specify the address where the Service Type Loadbalancer is listening to, the cluster user must first select a ip address from the internal network.
+To specify the address where the Service Type Loadbalancer is listening to, the cluster user must use one of his statically acquired ip addresses.
+Of course, this ip address is only considered if it is contained in the list of allowed networks.
 Then this ip address must be configured in the service:

 ```yaml
 apiVersion: v1